Hola Prystan: Administrative status

-Until 18 July, 2020, Hola Prystan was incorporated as a city of oblast significance and served as the center of Hola Prystan Municipality.
+Until 18 July 2020, Hola Prystan was incorporated as a city of oblast significance and served as the center of Hola Prystan Municipality.
 It also functioned as the administrative center of Hola Prystan Raion, although it did not belong to the raion itself.
 As part of the administrative reform of Ukraine, municipality was abolished in July 2020, reducing the number of raions of Kherson Oblast to five.
 The area that was formerly Hola Prystan Municipality was subsequently merged into Skadovsk Raion.

 History

-Hola Prystan – literally meaning barren pier – was founded in 1709 by Zaporizhian Cossacks of Oleshky Sich as Holyi Pereviz ('the barren ford'), but has been known by its current name since 1785.
+Hola Prystan – literally meaning barren pier – was founded in 1709 by Zaporizhian Cossacks of Oleshky Sich as Holyi Pereviz ('barren river crossing'), but has been known by its current name since 1785.
 Here, in the early 18th century, the Cossacks built boats and went fishing in the Dnipro estuary, and transported salt from the Prohnoyi salt mines.
 The conquest of the lands by the Russian Empire in the war with the Ottoman Porte took place in 1774-1783.

 Jews apparently began to settle in the town at the beginning of the 19th century and by 1897, they numbered 667, or 11 percent of the total population.

 At the turn of the century, many of the businesses in the town were owned by Jews.
 In 1905, there was a pogrom in which 2 Jewish shops were destroyed.
-The pogrom was stopped not by the authorities but by the peasants of Hola Prystan, who “with clubs in their hands met the hooligans of other villages eager for a tidbit, and when those started smashing the stores, they fought them”.
+The pogrom was stopped not by the authorities but by the peasants of Hola Prystan, who "with clubs in their hands met the hooligans of other villages eager for a tidbit, and when those started smashing the stores, they fought them".

 Under the Soviets, the Jewish population of Hola Prystan fell, mainly due to migration to larger cities in search of jobs and education opportunities.
 In 1939, the town's 276 Jews comprised 3.6 percent of the total population.

 Hola Prystan was occupied by Nazi Germany on September 13, 1941, and on October 12 the same year, the resident Jews were shot outside the town.
 It was liberated by the Red Army on November 4, 1943.

 On 1 August 1997, a Project R1415 (NATO code: Flamingo class) Ukrainian patrol boat was named after the town.

 Hola Prystan was granted the status of regional town on May 17, 2013.